jochenboesmans/spotify-library-extractor/README.md

 ### Create your own Spotify credentials
 You will need to register your app and get your own credentials from the Spotify for Developers Dashboard.

 To do so, go to [your Spotify for Developers Dashboard](https://beta.developer.spotify.com/dashboard) and create your application.
-You will also need to register this Redirect URI:
+You will also need to register this Redirect URI in your dashboard:

 * http://localhost:8888/callback